 For the Reporting Period, the Company surveyed 30 high risk suppliers and received responses from 25 of the suppliers surveyed.
 Twelve suppliers indicated sources in the covered countries or were unknown.
 Of the 12 suppliers, four were able to confirm the sources of the conflict minerals to be from “compliant smelters” with the remaining eight suppliers indicating that the status of some of the sources were unknown.

 Additional Due Diligence Efforts:

-Engage with suppliers and, as necessary, follow up multiple times to increase the response rate and improve the content detail of the supplier survey responses.
-We have informed our suppliers about the Conflict Minerals Rule, and have directed current, and will direct future, suppliers to our Supplier Code of Conduct, which is being updated and anticipated to be disseminated by the end of the second quarter.
+Engage with suppliers and, as necessary, follow up multiple times to increase the response rate and request additional detail regarding the supplier survey responses.
+We inform our suppliers about the Conflict Minerals Rule, and direct current, and will direct future, suppliers to our Supplier Code of Conduct.

-Inclusion of a stipulation in the terms and conditions of all purchase orders, each of which is acknowledged by vendors, that vendor is in compliance with the conflict minerals law; and
+Inclusion of a stipulation in the terms and conditions of all purchase orders, each of which is acknowledged by our vendors, that the vendor is in compliance with the Conflict Minerals Rule; and

-Inclusion of the requirement for conflict minerals law compliance in both the (a) Product Quality Systems Questionnaire, and (b) Supplier Audit Checklist, which are both forms used in the supplier approval procedures.
+Inclusion of the requirement for Conflict Minerals Rule compliance in both our (a) Product Quality Systems Questionnaire, and (b) Supplier Audit Checklist, which are both forms used in our supplier approval procedures.